aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-hyperlinks-images/add-hyperlink/_index.md

 ## Introduction

-Adding hyperlinks to your OneNote documents while also saving them as PDF can dramatically improve the interactivity of your notes and make sharing easier.
-In this tutorial you’ll learn **how to save OneNote as PDF** and embed a clickable link using Java and the Aspose.Note library.
-Let’s walk through the steps together!
+If you need to **embed link onenote** while turning a notebook into a portable PDF, you’ve come to the right place.
+This tutorial walks you through saving OneNote as PDF and inserting clickable hyperlinks using Java and the Aspose.Note library.
+You’ll see why this approach is ideal for archiving, sharing, and automating document pipelines.

 ## Quick Answers
 - **Can I save OneNote as PDF with Java?** Yes, Aspose.Note for Java provides a single `save` call to generate a PDF.